masukomi/private_comments/IMPLEMENTATION.md

 The Private Comments tool will manage a git repository for each project projects the user is working on.
 Each project has its own folder.
 Each comment is stored in a separate JSON file.
 Each file contains the unaltered data passed to it by the plugin.
 This allows for plugin creators to store additional data with each comment.
 All data in the JSON in each file will be returned when requesting comments for a file _except_ the project and file hashes.
 (See example JSON above)

-The name of each JSON file is creating by generating the SHA-256 hash of the file_path_hash, the treeish, and the line_number.
+The name of each JSON file is a combination of multiple SHA-256 hashes:

+* treeish
+* file_path_hash
+* line-number

+each is joined with a hyphen, and finished off with `.json`

+    <treeish>-<file_path_hash>-<line_number>.json

+SHA 256 hashes are 65 characters long, so we should not run afoul of the maximum number of characters in file names (256).

 Here's an example filesystem from a Private Comments installation with two projects that have two comments each.